 Farib is a commercially minded and experienced board member with strategic insight, governance expertise and sound interpersonal and communication capabilities who has engaged with diverse stakeholders including CEOs, executive teams, politicians, ministry officials and community groups.
 He is adept at viewing issues from different perspectives, drawing on his varied academic, business and political background to ask critical questions, challenge the status quo and mobilise stakeholders to gain buy-in and achieve organisational growth.

-Farib is a member of the Victoria University of Wellington Council, and a Trustee of the University’s Foundation, Director of the Asia Pacific Research Institute and Executive Chair of the Asia Forum.
-He has previously Chaired Volunteer Service Abroad NZ.
+Farib is a Trustee and Director of the Asia Pacific Research Institute and Executive Chair of the Asia Forum.
+He was a member of the Victoria University of Wellington Council, and a Trustee of the University’s Foundation, and has previously Chaired Volunteer Service Abroad NZ

 Simon has a strong commitment to democratic governance and the aims of the Open Government Partnership (OGP).
 He participated in the development of New Zealand’s Third National Action Plan – participating in both a Wellington workshop and the Synthesis workshop.
 Simon also co-organised a session on deliberative democracy at the OGP’s 2018 regional meeting in Seoul.